rocicorp/diff-server/README2.md

 * **Standard Data Model**: The replicant data model is a simple document database.
 From an API perspective, it's very similar to FireStore, Mongo, Couchbase, Fauna, etc. You don't need to learn anything new, and can build arbitrarily complex data structures on this primitive that are still conflict-free.
 You don't need a special `Counter` datatype to model a counter.
 You just use arithmetic.
 * **Open**: Replicant has extremely minimal requirements on the server-side.
-It can work with any existing server-side stack.
+It can integrate with just about any existing server-side stack, and can be done so incrementally.

 # Intuition